AT A GLANCE

 As an editor, journalist, and writer, Terry McDonell’s substantial contributions helped shape the “golden age” of American magazine publishing, including his editorial leadership of Esquire, Rolling Stone, and Sports Illustrated.
 In his newest memoir, Irma, McDonell pays loving tribute to the 25-year-old widow who raised him.

-From Watergate to Whitewater: A conversation with Richard Ben-Veniste
+From Watergate to Whitewater: A Conversation with Richard Ben-Veniste

 Ben-Veniste discusses his role in his most significant investigations, informed by a lifelong commitment to preserving our democracy by uncovering the truth.